simonw/djp/docs/creating_a_plugin.md

 # Creating a plugin

-A Plugin is a Python package.
+A Plugin is a Python package, usually named with `django-plugin-` as a prefix.

 It should have a `pyproject.toml` file that defines it, looking something like this:

 ## pyproject.toml